 - Same goes for your product scalability - the process is much easier when everyone is on the same page.
 Also, if you are planning a large project, scalability would be a built-in requirement for it and therefore the entire infrastructure would be created in such a way that it would scale easily.

 - It offers developers with a precisely defined contingency plan, so you don’t end up with the “failing to plan is planning to fail” poster child.
 The chances of failure are minimized since the developer would know the requirements and therefore work within the plan.

-While there are many approaches to writing per se, technical specification requires, well, technical writing skills and wording.
+While there are many approaches to writing per se, the technical specification requires, well, technical writing skills and wording.
 It should deal with concrete terms that are unanimously understood and therefore avoid creating confusion.

-Your TS document as a result should include the following:
+Your TS document, as a result, should include the following: